The Best Things To Do in Pisa, Italy by JetSettingFools.com

 A look at the Mura di Pisa, Italy

-Visitors looking for activities in Pisa that offer a different perspective and an escape from the crowds can climb atop the Pisa walls and go for a walk.
+Those looking for activities in Pisa that offer a different perspective can climb atop the walls and go for a walk.
+There is a small fee to enter the walls in Pisa and you can download an app for information along the route.

-The lovely, little Botanical Gardens of Pisa provide an excellent respite from the congestion of Piazza dei Miracoli and the narrow lanes of Pisa.
-The plant collection was established in the 16th century for the purpose of study at the University of Pisa, as it is still used today.
+The lovely Botanic Gardens of Pisa provide an excellent respite from the congestion of Piazza dei Miracoli.
+The plant collection was established in the 16th century by the University of Pisa, as it is still used today.
+Visitors can wander the paths, alongside ponds and through greenhouses to see the variety of species.
+As one of the Pisa top attractions, there is a small fee to enter.

 People in the Piazza dei Cavalieri, Pisa, Italy